mybonk/mybonk-wiki/README.md

   Last login: Fri Mar  3 13:27:34 2023 from 192.168.0.64
   #
   ```
-- All good, now you have a standard NixOS running, it will be running you your MY₿ONK console in an instant once we will have deployed MY₿ONK stack to it from your MY₿ONK orchestrator.
+- All good, now you have a standard NixOS running, it will be running your MY₿ONK console in an instant once we will have deployed MY₿ONK stack to it from your MY₿ONK orchestrator.

-### 2.5.
+### 2.6.
 Deploy MYBONK stack to MYBONK consoles

 The main component of MY₿ONK stack is MY₿ONK-core.
 It is a fork of [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin), augmented of the MY₿ONK specificities, best practices and community (and hardware may you be running an [authentic MY₿ONK console](https://mybonk.co/)).